9619 Lake Shore Boulevard "Breezy Bluff"

 Sublot 5 in the James H. Salisbury Subdivision

-Dyer was born on April 22, 1870, in Middletown, Pennsylvania, to Cyrus and Eliza Dyer.
+Dyer was born on April 22, 1870, in Middletown, Pennsylvania.
 His family moved to Cleveland in 1881.
 He graduated from Central High School, attended a local training school for machinists, and studied at the Cleveland Institute of Technology and L'ecole des Beaux-Arts in Paris in 1900.

-Dyer designed only a few private residences.
-He designed a 15,000 square-foot Renaissance Revival-style home.
-Breezy Bluff was loosely based on sixteenth-century Palladian Villas, this highly formal symmetrical design boasted smooth-cut exterior walls, quoins, triangular door, and window pediments, and projecting roof cornices crowned by enlarged balustrades.
+Dyer designed only a few private residences, one being Breezy Bluff, a 15,000 square-foot Renaissance Revival-style home.
+Loosely based on sixteenth-century Palladian Villas, this highly formal symmetrical design boasted smooth-cut exterior walls, quoins, triangular door, and window pediments, and projecting roof cornices crowned by enlarged balustrades.

 The home was constructed using commercial building methods, including using 24-inch steel beams in the roof.
 The house was of stucco masonry with tall, hipped roofs, four high chimneys, and twelve gables.
 The loggia and balustrade terrace overlooking the lake had one of the most spectacular views in Bratenahl.

 Dyer focused on the ground floor as a place of entertainment.
-All the rooms and doors, except for the great foyer, faced the lake.
-The two-story foyer, with its massive limestone fireplace, beautifully hand-carved walnut stairway and paneling, was used as a music room and ballroom.
+All the rooms and doors, except for the grand foyer, faced the lake.
+The two-story foyer, with its massive limestone fireplace, beautifully hand-carved walnut stairway, and paneling, was used as a music room and ballroom.
 The dining room to the right had a handsome fireplace of dark paneled walnut inlaid with enamel.
-The living room, to the left of the entrance hall, was light and beautifully proportioned as was the library that opened to the front of the property.
-The kitchen connected to a butler’s pantry, a storage area, and a small office.
+The living room, to the left of the entrance hall, was light and beautifully proportioned, as was the library that opened to the front of the property.
+The kitchen is connected to a butler’s pantry, a storage area, and a small office.

 There were four bedrooms with fireplaces and four bathrooms on the second floor.
 The view from the loggia and balustrade terrace provided an ever-changing panorama of the lake.

-Melanie Cushing, the widow of the revered Cleveland doctor, Edward Fitch (Ned) Cushing, acquired the home on September 2, 1916, for herself, her son Pat (Edward Harvey Cushing) and her two bachelor cousins, Perry Williams Harvey and Allyn Fitch Harvey.
+Melanie Cushing, the widow of the revered Cleveland doctor, Edward Fitch (Ned) Cushing, acquired the home on September 2, 1916, for herself, her son Edward Harvey "Pat" Cushing, and her two bachelor cousins, Perry Williams Harvey and Allyn Fitch Harvey.

 Irl Edmond and Lavonne Keal acquired Breezy Bluff on October 22, 1946.